By Mike Bennighof, Ph.D.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.

-He lives in Birmingham, Alabama with his wife, three children, and his new puppy.
+He lives in Birmingham, Alabama with his wife and three children.
 He will never forget his dog, Leopold.
+Leopold also lent dog help to the human.

 Want to keep Daily Content free of third-party ads?
 You can send us some love (and cash) through this link right here.